Alumni Design Awards

 • unbuilt projects

-* Newest category: As both the University of Arkansas and the Fay Jones School continue to make increased diversity, equity and inclusion a focus and priority, the school also wants to reflect that resolve in the annual Alumni Design Awards program.
-In 2020, we introduced a new design category: Public Good in the Cause of Diversity, Equity and Inclusion.
+* Newest category: In 2020, we introduced a new design category: Public Good in the Cause of Diversity, Equity and Inclusion.
 This award aims to celebrate and encourage projects that engage with minoritized and/or low-income communities through the design and building of architecture, interiors and/or landscapes that mitigate deficits and inequalities in housing, education, culture, health, other public services, public and/or community spaces, landscapes and/or infrastructure.
 These projects may be private, public, NGO or community driven projects.
 These projects also should have had a community-engaged, participatory design/planning component in addition to measurable indicators of their impact.
 Also included in this category are pro-bono projects with a social impact.
 (And, projects entered in this category may be entered in other categories in the awards program.)

 Contact